Creating an effective stakeholder engagement strategy

 Beware of: Prioritising financial gain over the interests of other stakeholders, such as employees.

-These stakeholders have no direct influence on decision-making, but their opinions may affect the project and so they must be consulted with and kept informed.
+Who they are: The public, customers, users, suppliers, employees.
+While these stakeholders have no direct influence on decision-making, their opinions may affect the project and so they must be consulted with and kept informed.

 Beware of: Personal agendas, changeable levels of interest, office politics, resistance to change.

-Beware of: Sudden changes in interest, political motivations, provoking small groups.
+Beware of: Sudden changes in interest, political motivations, provocation of small groups.

 Targeting your approach

-To target your approach, you need to consider which stakeholder groups will have the biggest impact on this project or initiative.
+To target your approach, you need to consider which stakeholder groups will have the biggest impact on the project or initiative.

 An effective strategy should be tailored towards the stakeholders whose engagement will be the most beneficial.